rovannoufer/Face_detection/README.md

 # Face_detection

  Python script that demonstrates real-time face tracking using a deep learning model.
+ Python script that demonstrates real-time face tracking using a deep learning model.
  The program employs computer vision techniques and TensorFlow to build a custom face tracking model that can detect and track faces in live webcam streams.